Table of Contents

 Chapter 3 – How to talk about personality types

-You’ll discover the difference between an egoist and an egotist, what an ”ambivert’ is, and that ‘misogamist’ is a term through amazing examples.
+You’ll discover the difference between an egoist and an egotist, what an ”ambivert’ is, and that ‘misogamist’ is a term through notable examples.

 Lewis concludes the three sections of this chapter with the joyous realization that you’ve probably already learned more words through them than you would in a single year.